Tabula Bantina: First paragraph

 (3) ...he shall take oath with the assent of the majority of the senate, provided that not less than (4) 40 are present, when the matter is under advisement.
 If anyone by right of intercession shall prevent the assembly, before preventing it, (5) he shall swear wittingly in the assembly without guile, that he prevents this assembly rather for the sake of the public welfare, (6) rather than out of favor or malice toward anyone; and that too in accordance with the judgment of the majority of the senate.
 The presiding magistrate whose assembly is prevented in this way shall not hold the assembly on this day.

 Notes: Oscan carn- "part, piece" is related to Latin carn- "meat" (seen in English 'carnivore'), from a Proto-Indo-European root *(s)ker- meaning 'cut'--apparently the Latin word originally meant 'piece (of meat).'

 Oscan tangin- "judgement, assent" is ultimately related to English 'think'.

-The formula senateis tanginud near the beginning of this passage is probably a calque (semantic borrowing) of the common Latin legal forumula de senatus sententia "by decision of the Senate."
+The formula senateis tanginud near the beginning of this passage is probably a calque (semantic borrowing) of the common Latin legal formula de senatus sententia "by decision of the Senate."